cloudron-io/taiga-app/DESCRIPTION.md

 Taiga is a project management platform for startups and agile developers & designers who want a simple, beautiful tool that makes work truly enjoyable.

+### Accounts

+This app version is fully intergrated into the Cloudron user management.

 ### Features
   * **Backlog** - Keeps the running list of all features and User Stories that make up your project.
   * **Kaban** - Fully Customizable Post-it Note type layout of your workflow.